 After reading Vagabonding, the bible of solo travelers I decided to set out for a grand adventure – Morocco was calling me.
 I dreamed about going there for eons, and living in Madrid provided me with a perfect opportunity.
-I gladly paid 117,44 euros for a two-way plane ticket, and happily reserved rooms for around 8 euros per night (I looked for best and cheapest places – you’ll find the links below).
+I gladly paid 117,44 euros for a two-way plane ticket, and happily reserved rooms for around 8 euros per night (I looked for the best and cheapest places – you’ll find the links below).

-I was about to spend 22 nights in seven different cities – Fez, Meknes, Chefchaouen, Tangier, Asilah, Rabat and Marrakech.
+I was about to spend 22 nights in seven different cities – Fez, Meknes, Chefchaouen, Tangier, Asilah, Rabat, and Marrakech.
 They proved to be more inspiring than the Arabian Nights themselves.
-This article is a testament to my journey, and a guide for adventurous souls who want to explore Morocco.
+This article is a testament to my journey and a guide for adventurous souls who want to explore Morocco.

 “Having an adventure is sometimes just a matter of going out and allowing things to happen in a strange and amazing new environment—not so much a physical challenge as a psychic one.” – Rolf Potts, Vagabonding